New York: London: Tokyo:

 When to Consider a Logo Redesign

-- Negative Associations: If your logo has become associated with negative events or perceptions, a redesign can help distance your brand from these associations.
+• Negative Associations: If your logo has been tied to unfavorable events or perceptions, a redesign can help reset your brand image.

 How to Approach a Logo Redesign